 Mitsubishi Outlander Review

-The 2013 Mitsubishi Outlander ranks 19 out of 21 Affordable Midsize SUVs.
-This ranking is based on our analysis of 70 published reviews and test drives of the Mitsubishi Outlander, and our analysis of reliability and safety data.
+The 2016 Mitsubishi Outlander ranks 17 out of 19 Affordable Compact SUVs.
+This ranking is based on our analysis of published reviews and test drives of the Mitsubishi Outlander, as well as reliability and safety data.

 Other SUVs to Consider

 The Nissan Rogue has available seats for seven and one of the largest cargo capacities in the class.
 It also earns better fuel economy estimates than the Outlander.
 Additionally, reviewers say its cabin is stylish and has premium materials.

 Test drivers say the Volkswagen Tiguan's four-cylinder engine provides brisk acceleration from a stop and on the highway.
 They add that its ride is comfortable and its handling is agile.
 Reviewers also note that its cabin is handsome and upscale.